 - Assistance or Emotional Support Animal

-Students requesting emotional support animals as an accommodation to address the functional limitations of a disability must provide the documentation listed in the above accommodation request process, along with additional supplemental documentation.
+Students requesting emotional support animals as an accommodation to address the functional limitations of a disability are encouraged to provide the documentation listed in the above accommodation request process, along with additional supplemental documentation.

 Students with trained Service Animals are encouraged to contact Cal Housing in advance of arriving on campus to notify our staff of the presence of an animal and to insure the housing assignment provided to you meets the needs of you and your animal.

 To learn more about the accommodation animal process and to fill out the supplemental materials needed please review our Accommodation Animal Policy and Process.

 The Disabled Students' Program (DSP) on campus can assist students with disabilities with campus access and in receiving accommodations in the classroom.
 Students seeking academic accommodations need to register and provide documentation to the DSP office.